Originally published January 2023

 As new technologies are developed, compliance complexity will increase

 Communications technologies have evolved way past traditional voice and cable.
 New technologies are being rolled into more and more products and services to enhance entertainment, productivity, cloud computing, and networking.
 As companies seek to keep pace with innovation, they make way for increased regulatory enforcement and may become responsible for communications taxes.
-For example, more businesses will become liable for communications taxes in 2023 due to the proliferation of CPaaS into devices and platforms.
+For example, more businesses will become liable for communications taxes in the coming year due to the proliferation of CPaaS into devices and platforms.

 Nothing about the communications industry is static and there’s a likelihood we’ll see developments next year and beyond that we can’t predict.